Configuration

 file in the project root directory - Fall back to the default values if no file is found

-- Use the defaults of
+- Use the defaults of no case linting and

 spaces for indentation